Moving to England from the US was the greatest decision of my life. But it was not without its challenges.

 - For Americans who can’t or don’t want to fly their pets, the Queen Mary 2 cruise ship is a popular alternative

-While it’s possible to DIY most of the pet import process, I strongly recommend working with a pet relocation agency.
+While it’s possible to DIY most of the pet import process, I strongly recommend working with a relocation agency when moving to the UK with pets.

 We brought our German Shepherd to England with the help of PetRelocation.com.
 They helped with everything from reviewing the vet’s paperwork to booking his flight, and even arranged for our dog’s transport to and from the airports.